monsterkodi/kslash/README.md

 Returns [stat](https://nodejs.org/dist/latest/docs/api/fs.html#fs_class_fs_stats) of path p if it exists, null otherwise.

 The callback is optional.
-If provided, functionality will be executed synchronously and the callback will be called with the result
+If provided, the test is executed asynchronously and the callback will be called with the result

 ```coffeescript
 slash.exists p, (stat) -> if stat then # ...